Flag Gadgets based on Classical Codes

 This method of connecting syndrome qubits naively increases the time required for a round of syndrome extraction, since the connections induce a time ordering which disallows extracting syndrome bits in parallel.
 However, the time ordering is not necessary with the introduction of an extra ancilla qubit per syndrome qubit.
 Instead of connecting two syndrome qubits together, we can instead connect a syndrome qubit to an ancilla in the same way, measure the ancilla in the $Z$ basis, then adjust the flag measurements according to the measurement result (simulating the propagation of the possible $X$ error through the CNOTs classically).
 This removes any time ordering, and allows for a flag circuit based on our construction to protect multiple syndrome extractions acting in parallel.

-\subsection{Resource Analysis for Connected Syndromes}
+\section{Resource Analysis for Connected Syndromes}

 Consider a code defined by $L$ (independent) stabilizer generators, each with weight $w$.